codezerowork/mcp-oauth2-token-provider/README.md

 ## Dual-Credential SSO (Optional)

-Some SSO providers (like Infor Mingle) require both:
+Some SSO providers require both:
 - A `client_id` + `client_secret` in the request body
 - A Basic Auth header with service account credentials